gardenlinux/gardenlinux/tests/README.md

     # architecture of the image and VM to be used (optional)
     architecture: x86_64

+    # test name to be used for naming and/or tagging resources (optional)
+    test_name: my_gardenlinux_test

     # ssh related configuration for logging in to the VM (optional)
     ssh:
         # path to the ssh key file (optional)